humanmade/altis-documentation/other-docs/getting-started/README.md

 ## Core concepts in HM Platform

-Before you get started, it's important to be aware of a few core concepts in HM Platform.
-These concepts affect how you think about and build sites for HM Platform.
+Before you get started, it's important to be aware of a few core concepts which affect how you think about and build sites for HM Platform.

 With HM Platform, you will work on a **project**.
 This encompasses the codebase and the hosting provided by HM Cloud.
 Each project can have multiple **sites**, which can represent multiple domains, subdomains, or other distinct websites.
 Sites within a single project share a common codebase, but can have different customisations applied to each site.